Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?: Introduction

 \section{Introduction}

-When a hurricane makes landfall, cloud cover often renders optical imagery unusable, leaving SAR as the primary observation modality.
-Registering newly acquired SAR images to pre-existing optical basemaps is necessary to produce georeferenced damage assessments within hours---a task well suited for image matching models.
+When a hurricane makes landfall, cloud cover often renders optical imagery unusable.
+SAR then becomes the primary observation modality.
+Registering newly acquired SAR images to pre-existing optical basemaps is necessary to produce georeferenced damage assessments within hours.
+Pretrained image matchers are natural candidates for this task.
 Yet the best pretrained image matchers are designed for indoor and urban natural-image benchmarks, not for overhead cross-modal imagery with speckle, layover, and radiometric inversion.
 As Robinson~\etal~\citep{robinson2026advancing} observe, ``using satellite imagery is not simply `computer vision with larger images'\,''; Rolf~\etal~\citep{rolf2024mission} make the stronger claim that satellite data constitutes a \emph{distinct modality} whose statistical properties---overhead perspective, sensor diversity, global geographic distribution---systematically violate assumptions baked into natural-image pretraining.
-Do pretrained matchers survive this domain shift to overhead optical--SAR imagery, or do we need remote-sensing-specific registration methods?
+Do pretrained matchers survive this domain shift to overhead optical--SAR imagery?
+Or do we need remote-sensing-specific registration methods?